An introduction to mental health

 Wider studies around mental health in the workplace have found mixed results.

-said they felt under pressure to put on a brave face at work
+said they felt isolated at work

 37%